tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 If AdNauseam is paused, there could be several scenarios:
 1.You are on browser pages or pages for browser extensions.
 2.You have paused AdNauseam for this specific page.
 You can resume AdNauseam by clicking the "Resume AdNauseam" button in the menu.
 3.You have paused AdNauseam for the whole site.
-In this case, you can delete the site entry from your whitelist in settings.
+In this case, you can delete the site entry from the whitelist page in settings.

 -----------

-#### What does it mean (under the hood) when 'Do Not Track (DNT)' is enabled?
+#### What does it mean when 'Do Not Track (DNT)' is enabled?

-This setting applies to [sites](https://www.eff.org/files/effdntlist.txt) that follow the [EFF](ttps://www.eff.org)'s [Do Not Track Standard](https://www.eff.org/dnt-policy).
-With 'Do Not Track (DNT)' enabled, AdNauseam will send the DNT header and then allow requests from sites who have pledged to respect this emerging standard.
-Furthermore, Ads will be visible on these sites (they will still be collected by AdNauseam), and clicks on these Ads will be disabled.
+This setting applies for [sites](https://www.eff.org/files/effdntlist.txt) that follow the [EFF](ttps://www.eff.org)'s [Do Not Track](https://www.eff.org/dnt-policy) standard.
+With 'Do Not Track (DNT)' enabled, AdNauseam will send the DNT header and then allow requests from sites who have committed to respecting DNT.

-The following specific changes occur when one or both of the DNT-exception options are disabled:
+Technically, the following changes occur when one (or both) of AdNauseam's DNT-exception options are disabled:

-When AdNauseam is not hiding ads for DNT sites (hidingAds=true, disableHidingForDNT=false)
+<b>When AdNauseam is not hiding ads for DNT sites (hidingAds=true, disableHidingForDNT=false)</b>

-        disableClickingForDNT: false,)
+* Ads will be collected, but NOT hidden on DNT sites
+* pending 2
+* pending 3

-When AdNauseam is not clicking ads for DNT sites (clickingAds=true, disableClickingForDNT=false)
+<b>When AdNauseam is not clicking ads for DNT sites (clickingAds=true, disableClickingForDNT=false)</b>

+* Ads will be collected, but NOT clicked for DNT sites
+* pending 2
+* pending 3

+<b>Either of the above</b>

+* The DNT header will be sent for ALL outgoing requests
+* pending 2
+* pending 3

 -----------